apache/arrow-cookbook/python/source/io.rst

             table = pa.Table.from_arrays([pa.array(datachunk)], schema=schema)
             writer.write(table)

-Apart tables, it's equally possible to write :class:`pyarrow.RecordBatch` just passing them as you would for tables.
+It's equally possible to write :class:`pyarrow.RecordBatch` by passing them as you would for tables.

 Reading CSV files
 =================